 The 500 full-time and 2000 part-time student body make for small classes and a low student-to-faculty ratio.
 This ideal ratio offers a friendly, supportive staff, opportunities for active community involvement, and a pleasant and rewarding campus environment.
 With 16 percent Native American enrollment, UAS is broad-based with diverse perspectives and experiences to share.
 Classes in the Tlingit language, arts and culture, and studies of the Haida people (two dominant Native groups in Southeast Alaska) contribute to a culturally-rich learning experience.
-Proximity to federal agencies, state government departments and state legislature, along with several large Native corporations and an extensive social service network provides unique opportunities for internships, practica, service-learning and other career-related experiences.
+Proximity to federal agencies, state government, and city municipality along with an extensive social service network provides unique opportunities for internships, undergraduate research, and other career-related experiences.

 UAS is located in Juneau, the capital city of Alaska.
 Juneau is 900 miles north of Seattle, WA and 600 miles south of Anchorage, AK.
 You can only access Juneau by boat or airplane.
 Juneau's setting within the Tongass National Forest and along the Pacific's Inside Passage of Alaska's panhandle is one of the most beautiful and pristine environments in the world.